isomerpages/mlaw-corp/news/speeches/_posts/2011-11-01-Opening-Speech-by-Minister-for-Foreign-Affairs-and-Law-Mr-K Shanmugam-at-the Ministry-of-Law-Arbitration-Dialogue.md

 ---
-layout: post
-title: Opening Speech by Minister for Foreign Affairs and Law, Mr K Shanmugam, at the Ministry of Law Arbitration Dialogue
+title: 'Opening Speech by Minister for Foreign Affairs and Law, Mr K Shanmugam, at the Ministry of Law Arbitration Dialogue'
 permalink: /news/speeches/opening-speech-by-minister-for-foreign-affairs-and-law-mr-k-shanmugam-at-the-ministry-of-law
 breadcrumb: Speeches
-collection_name: news

 ---

 1 Nov 2011 Posted in [Speeches](/news/speeches)